denten-books/plain-text/4-screen.md

 automation of experience.
 In refracting ourselves through the gaze of the technological other we see the human world anew.

-From this perspective, electricity---the "language" of wires---is not a media format intended for human consumption.
-One could learn to understand telegraph intercourse through electrocution, by applying the wire directly to the skin.
-Direct brain--computer interfaces promise to do more or less exactly that and are common enough today to be turned into a toy.[^ln3-mindflex] The early efforts in this space implanted electrodes into the brain directly to capture single-neuron activity, or relied on imprecise "noisy" electroencephalographic (EEG) scalp activity.
-In 2004 a team of scientists developed a way of controlling "a one-dimensional computer cursor rapidly and accurately" using electrocorticographic (ECoG) activity recorded from the surface of the brain [@leuthardt_braincomputer_2004; @miller_spectral_2007].
-And in 2015, a quadriplegic woman piloted an F-35 Joint Strike Fighter using her brain in a simulation developed by the University of Pittsburgh's Human Engineering Research Laboratories in collaboration with the Defense Advanced Research Projects Agency (DARPA) [@collinger_collaborative_2014; @prabhakar_how_2015].
-Advances in brain--computer interfaces suggest also the not-all-too-distant possibility of computer--brain interfaces (in a reversal of the direction), completing the loop between human and machine.
-This may also imply the possibility of communicating brain-states directly, without the mediation of text or sound.
-However futuristic that possibility may seem to us today, it is merely a small evolutionary step in a long history of brain-to-brain interfaces, already mediated by paper, ink, code, and silicon.
-The digital world of paper and ink holds no less magic.

 I return, then, to the subject of time, found throughout in the background of this chapter.
 The popular imagination of digital machines belies a deep sense of anxiety about the rhythm of the system as a whole, in which humans play only